-(a) (ii) Early adoption of standards
+A ii.Early adoption of standards

-The consolidated entity has not elected to apply any pronouncements before their operative date in the annual reporting period beginning 1 August 2013.
+The consolidated entity has not elected to apply any pronouncements before their operative date in the annual reporting period beginning 1 August 2014.

-(a) (iii) New accounting standards for application in future periods
+A iii.New accounting standards for application in future periods

-The following Standards and Interpretations issued or amended are applicable to the consolidated entity but not yet effective and have not been adopted in preparation of the financial statements at the reporting date.
+The following Standards and Interpretations issued or amended are applicable to the consolidated entity but are not yet effective and have not been adopted in preparation of the financial statements at the reporting date.
 The consolidated entity's assessment of the impact of these new standards and interpretations is set out below.
-AASB 9 Financial Instruments, and associated relevant amending standards